vocalpy/Nicholson-Cohen-SfN-2023-poster/README.md

 ### Full window size

 For readability, in the poster we compare only window sizes of 176 and 2000.
-We additionally tested a range of window sizes from 64 to 4000.
+We additionally tested a set of window sizes from 64 to 4000.
+Below we show those results; blue is before applying clean-ups when post-processing, and orange is after clean-ups.
-These results further illustrate that smaller window sizes impair performance, at least on this dataset, and suggest that a window size of 2000 is near the saturation of this effect, again at least for this specific dataset.
+These results further illustrate that larger window sizes improve performance, at least on this dataset, and suggest that a window size of 2000 is near the saturation of this effect, again at least for this specific dataset.